What is a Shower Drain?

 Use a drain snake.

 A drain snake should always be kept on hand as a backup.
 A drain snake is a retractable, flexible drilling tool you can pick up at most hardware stores.
-Simply send the metal wire down your drain and try to break up or remove the clog.
+Send the metal wire down your drain and try to break up or remove the clog.
 You may need to try another strategy if this one doesn’t work.

 • Use boiling water